0xFar777/tlsn-plugin-support-win/README.md

 Welcome to the **TLSNotary Plugin Demo**!
 This demo showcases how TLSNotary can be used to verify private user data in web applications.

 In this demo, you'll prove that you own a Twitter account to the web server.
-The website will verify your attestation and, as a reward, you'll receive a POAP (Proof of Attendance Protocol) token — while stocks last!
+The website will verify your attestation

 ---